“Report” Rife with Errors

 (HLI, Fort Royal, VA) On July 27th, The Guardian (U.S.) published a story alleging many erroneous facts.
 We can report many of its claims are totally unsubstantiated or incomplete.
 The international pro-abortion industry has invested a lot of money trying to legalize abortion in El Salvador.
 To date abortion is thankfully still illegal in all circumstances.

 The Guardian, being pro-abortion, calls this policy “ruthless”; it is God-given!
 To date, the pro-abortionists have failed.
-So, they produce stories of women not having “reproductive rights”, the phrase just being a pro-abortion euphemism.
+So, they produce stories of women not having “reproductive rights,” the phrase just being a pro-abortion euphemism.

 We know from Dr. Bernard Nathanson, Co-Founder of NARAL, the National Abortion Rights Action League, who later became pro-life and a Catholic, that pro-abortion forces routinely lie and inflate figures to suit their cause.
 Such is the case here.

 - The Guardian states women are imprisoned 30-50 years for miscarriages or obstetric problems.
 FALSE.
 There are no women jailed for abortion.
 When pro-abortion groups do find any women in jail, it is rather due to homicide against their newborns.
 That is a crime in the U.S., too.
-If one reads Spanish, one can read about the cases, and see some of the pictures of the murdered babies (strangled, stabbed, stoned, etc.) here.

 - The Guardian alleges: “Thousands of women and girls have been forced to continue pregnancies that are the result of rape.
 Last month, a 19-year-old who became pregnant after she was raped was sentenced to 30 years in jail after suffering a stillbirth.”
 Again, FALSE.
 According to our representatives in El Salvador on site, the girl never said she was raped.
 She said the father of the baby, her boyfriend, threatened her not to say she was pregnant or he would kill her and her parents.
 If pro-abortion groups cared for women, they would take legal action against the boyfriend.
 She gave birth to an almost full-term child of 32 weeks, after which she drowned the baby in a septic tank (fecal residue was found inside his lungs which proves he was born alive and breathed).
 See the Spanish article here.